2k-nguy/t_nguy/README.md

 - Vanta.js: Used for the interactive background animations.
 - Font Awesome: Used for the website's icons.
 - Mixkit: Used for the loading sound effect.
+- W3Schools: Used to refernce basic HTML, CSS and JavaScript.

 ## License